cloudfoundry/healthcheck/README.md

 # healthcheck

-Common healthcheck for buildpacks and docker
+Common healthcheck for buildpacks and docker.

+Performs a tcp port check, defaulting to port 8080.